Main menu:

 My only dread was the paupers’ plot

-So I saved in my green post-office book
+So I saved in my green post-

 To pay for a decent funeral.